 - Brief description of academic interests and professional affiliations

 - Recent publications

 Please note that we do not publish fiction, poetry or children's books.
 We do not accept complete manuscripts unless we specifically request them.
 Unsolicited manuscripts will not be returned.
 For academic monographs we may commission external reports from referees at this stage or we may ask you to prepare a more substantial draft before we consult our advisors.
-Details of our academic advisors can be found on each subject homepage.

 Publisher & Editorial Director